What does Linovator do?

 Africa as a market is worth billions.
 In 2030 onwards, it’s going to be one of the biggest consumer markets: a hotbed for starting up businesses, developing innovations, and buying products.

 However, the road to get there is a tricky one.
 The rest of the world is still very heavily centered on western nations—that long-term view isn’t widespread.
 There’s also the view that Africa has gaps in intellectual property laws, and that there’s too much political uncertainty.
-There’s the perception that social cohesion isn’t strong, but it’s definitely better than the U.S. at any point in the last couple of years.
+There’s the perception that social cohesion isn’t strong and it is currently very, very challenged, but it’s definitely still a good example/inspiration of a nation making strides towards a better future in the world.

 All of those social, political, and economic factors and perceptions complicate the flow of money into the continent.
 But again, we rely on our survivalist mindset to work with what we have here and succeed.